paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-033-acquisition-construction-and-alteration.md

 (2) **Duty of federal agencies.—** — Each federal agency shall cooperate with, advise, and assist the Administrator in carrying out the duties of the Administrator under this chapter as determined necessary by the Administrator to carry out the purposes of this chapter.

-**(c) Request for Identification of Existing Buildings of Historical, Architectural, or Cultural Significance.—** When the Administrator undertakes a survey of the public buildings needs of the Government within a geographical area, the Administrator shall request that, within 60 days, the Advisory Council on Historic Preservation established by title II of the National Historic Preservation Act ([16 U.S.C.
-470i](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section470i&num=0&edition=prelim) et seq.) identify any existing buildings in the geographical area that—
+**(c) Request for Identification of Existing Buildings of Historical, Architectural, or Cultural Significance.—** When the Administrator undertakes a survey of the public buildings needs of the Government within a geographical area, the Administrator shall request that, within 60 days, the Advisory Council on Historic Preservation established by [section 304101 of title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section304101&num=0&edition=prelim) identify any existing buildings in the geographical area that—

 (1) are of historical, architectural, or cultural significance (as defined in [section 3306(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title40-section3306/a&num=0&edition=prelim)); and